 Tony's Open Chain approach addresses the lack of progress that has been made by the industry on the three main issues in cocoa by changing purchasing practices.
 Together, all participants of Tony's Open Chain are spearheading the way to ending exploitation of cocoa collectively.

-To this day, the cocoa industry's main remain inadequately addressed.
+To this day, the cocoa industry's main challenges remain inadequately addressed.
 Companies hold the power, make decision and earn profits in the millions while smallholder cocoa farmers are underpaid for their cocoa and often live in poverty.

 2.5 million smallholder cocoa farmers in Côte d'Ivoire and Ghana produce over 60% of the world's cocoa.
 In these two countries the biggest issues in the cocoa industry are also the most prevalent.